actions/gh-actions-cache/.github/ISSUE_TEMPLATE/bug_report.md

 ### Describe the bug

 A clear and concise description of what the bug is.
-Include CLI version by typing `gh actions-cache --version` and extension version by typing `gh actions-cache --version`. <!--TODO: Implement version printing for the cache -->
+Include CLI version by typing `gh --version.

 ### Steps to reproduce the behavior